Undline/ForestFox/readme.md

 Each widget will have a source key which indicates where the data is located that contains what that widget is supposed to do / display.
 This is done so that you can have dynamic content displayed.
 Widgets can also have event states that trigger when an action is applied?

 - **Video** -> This element is meant to place a video widget on screen.
 There are multiple video modes to choose from (mini, normal, wide_screen and full_screen).
+On pause allow the user to write notes?
 What if we could set the background to be the current video that's playing?

+- **Audio** -> This element is meant to play audio.

 - **Goal Bar** -> This element is meant for creating a goal like structure; so things like monetary goals or interaction goals.
 So long as you can quantify the progress you can use this widget and when the goal is hit there will be an event played (as defined by the GSS).
 Goal bars use the progress bar widget and there are some items that you can connect by default inside UndChain such as donation interactions.
 Goals may go up or down as identified by the M3L.